jonas-werner/nc2-cluster-deployer/README.md

 ## Configuration

-Before running the script, you need to update the configuration variables at the top of `create_nc2_cluster_existing_vpc.py`:
+Before running the script, you need to update the configuration variables used by the script at runtime:

 ### Required Variables
 Please create a ".env" file to hold the variables.
-A sample file has been provided.
+A sample file called "sample-dot-env-file" has been provided.
 Remember to change the name to ".env" including the initial "." after updating it.
 Example of how to fill in the environment file:
 ```bash
 # Nutanix API Configuration
 # Get your JSON Web Token with an API call or from